James Franco, Jaeger-Le Coultre Glory to the Filmmaker Award< Back

 Following the conferral of the award, the 71st Venice Film Festival will present the world premiere, Out of Competition, of the new film written, directed and interpreted by James Franco, The Sound and the Fury, in which Franco will star as one of the main characters, Benjii Compson.
-The Sound and the Fury also stars Scott Haze, Tim Blake Nelson, Joey King, Ahna O’Reilly, Seth Rogen and Jon Hamm.
+The Sound and the Fury also stars Scott Haze, Tim Blake Nelson, Joey King, Ahna O’Reilly, and Seth Rogen.

 James Franco participated for the first time in the Venice Film Festival as a director and screenwriter in 2011 for Sal (Orizzonti section), a biographical tribute to actor Sal Mineo.
 At the Art Biennale that year he also presented the visual arts installation Rebel (as a collateral event), a tribute to the film Rebel Without a Cause by Nicholas Ray.
 In 2012 he came to the Lido as the star and producer of Spring Breakers by Harmony Korine (in Competition).
 In 2013 he was at the Venice Film Festival as the director and screenwriter of Child of God (in Competition), an adaptation of the novel by Cormac McCarthy, and as the star of Palo Alto by Gia Coppola (Orizzonti Section), based on a collection of short stories written by James Franco himself.